 - $100,000 per year

-Yotta customers can use their referral code to earn an extra 100 tickets.
-The person they are referring will also earn 100 tickets.
+Yotta customers can use their referral code to earn an extra 100 bonus tickets.
+The person you are referring will also earn 100 bonus tickets.

 Are There Any Fees?

-Yotta Savings does not charge a monthly service fee.
-There are also no minimum deposit or minimum balance requirements and no overdraft fees.
+Yotta does not charge a monthly service fee.
+There are also no minimum deposit or overdraft fees but there is a minimum balance requirement of $5 at the end of each month.

 Up to 0.50%